AlexBezuska/QuestLog/README.md

 -   to include all the files in that folder
 -   the `index.html` file exists and is in the room of the folder you serve

 I will provide some tips on doing this in a later patch.

 ## Changing

 Make changes in the `./config.json` file to make your Quest Log site your own.

-`title` and `subtitle` are used in both metadata and shown ont he site itself.
+`title` and `subtitle` are used in both metadata and shown on the site itself.
 `description` is your search engine description, and 'google-analytics-id' is optional

 ```json